The complicated stuff in life gets a little less complicated when you break it down into six basic questions: What, Why, Who, Where, When and How?

 According to a recent report from Redfin, the top three metro areas with the most total equity growth in dollars since 2012 have been Los Angeles ($15 billion), Seattle ($8 billion) and Oakland ($7.9 billion).
 Homeowners in Tacoma, Wash.
 (1453%) and Virginia Beach (1333%) have seen the highest percentage increases in home equity in that same time span.

 That all depends on your situation.
 Aside from using your equity toward the down payment of another house, one reason to take out a home equity loan or HELOC may be for home improvements , which could increase the value of your home.
-Or you could not touch the equity in your home and instead look for a home improvement loan, like the one Marcus offers.
+Or you could not touch the equity in your home and instead look for a home improvement loan.
 Again, you should take careful consideration with any of these options, as there are risks involved.